Jets' Robert Saleh Makes History As NFL's First Muslim Head Coach

 The team flew Saleh in for a second round of in-person interviews, where he continued to impress and agreed to a 5-year deal to coach the Jets.

+From a coffee-running intern in Houston to coaching linebackers in Jacksonville, Saleh was known for his connection with the players and his fire at every stop along the way.

+“New York is a melting pot of different races, different religions, different backgrounds.
+I love that Christopher Johnson and Joe Douglas have taken that into account, put the players first and just made the right decision,” said Jets Late Night analyst Erik Coleman.

-The Jets are coming off one of the worst seasons in franchise history, resulting in the firing of Adam Gase.
+The Jets are coming off a 2-14 season, one of the worst in franchise history, which cost Adam Gase his job.

+Saleh is now tasked with turning around a franchise that is looking for a new identity.

+“It doesn’t matter what race you are, what background you are.
+Can you get the job done for this team?
+And can you put us in the best position to win,” said Coleman.

 MORE FROM CBS NEW YORK: